 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Caloza's housing permit streamlining legislation requires California cities and counties with populations over 150,000 to create centralized online application portals for housing development projects by January 1, 2028.
-These portals must enable applicants to submit required materials and track application status through a single digital interface.
+Assembly Member Caloza's centralized housing permit portal legislation requires California cities and counties with populations exceeding 150,000 to establish online application systems for housing development projects by January 1, 2028.
+The portals must enable applicants to submit materials and track application status through a single digital interface.

 Ayes | Noes | NVR | Total | Result |